ucb-me103/me103-sp26site/_announcements/week-04-announcements.md

 title: Week 4 -  Frequency Domain Analysis and Dynamic Responses!
 ---

-This week in lab, we will be touring some Hesse equipments to see what you can use and how you can use the equipments for your final project!
+This week in lab, we will be doing lab 2 on filters!

 **This week:**
 - The Hesse shop staff requires **EVERYONE** to sign the [safety forms](https://static.us.edusercontent.com/files/tHKlhRf5W0RtZ7WKVhgJgIk7){:target="_blank" rel="noopener noreferrer"} on [Gradescope](https://www.gradescope.com/courses/1233514/assignments/7598964){:target="_blank" rel="noopener noreferrer"}!